 On the other hand, if you have dried leaves which are often ground, take a small pinch and sprinkle it on their food.
 A tincture cooled strong thyme tea will also work well.

-Finally, to confirm its safety, some canine food it.
+Finally, to confirm its safety and benefits, some canine foods have it as one of its ingredients.
 For instance, the following have listed this herb as one of their ingredients.

 - Whole Earth Farms Grain-Free, Natural Dry